Place Names Advisory Panel

-Under this Act the Minister for Primary Industries and Water is responsible for assigning a name to a place, other than a road or street, upon advice and recommendation from the Place Names Advisory Panel.
+Under this Act the Minister for Parks is responsible for assigning a name to a place, other than a road or street, upon advice and recommendation from the Place Names Advisory Panel.

 The Panel is to represent those bodies having an interest in the naming of places.
 If the organisations listed below cease to exist, the intention is that the Minister may appoint a representative from a similar body which substantially represents those same interests.

 Under the Act, the Place Names Advisory Panel comprises of:

 The Surveyor-General as permanent Chairperson of the Panel; and

 A state service employee with the primary responsibility for the State's spatial data and mapping as a permanent member; and

 One person nominated by the Parks and Wildlife Service Tasmania; and

 One person nominated by the Local Government Association of Tasmania; and